tofof/audiotest/README.md

 ### Board Wiring
 The basic idea of the wiring is that they keyboard switches are connected in a mesh.
 There's one wire per row, one wire per column.
 So, all the buttons in a given row share one wire in common, and all the buttons in one column share one wire in common, so that every button has a unique pair of wires.

 1. Mark the location where the project box will be mounted to the board.
-With the project box in place, drill through its floor at one corner and on through the board.
+With the project box in place, drill through its floor in the interior, near a corner, and on through the board.
 This is where the wiring of the keyboard buttons will enter the project box.

 2. Determine the maximum length of wire needed - it must span the entire width of the board, and must be able to reach from the far corner of the board to wherever the microcontroller will be sited, plus a little to spare.
 The width plus the longest diagonal plus 6" should be adequtate.
 3. Cut one wire to that length to start; you may find you want to use many smaller wires instead of a few large ones.